How Well Does Claude Code to Figma Preserve Design Systems? I Tested It

 Prompt

-I instructed the following in Claude Code on VSCode:
+I instructed the following in Claude Code in VSCode:

-Please implement a single "ProductListScreen" using React + MUI, referencing the following Figma (refactoring existing implementation is OK).
+Implement a single "ProductListScreen" screen in React + MUI based on the following Figma (refactoring existing implementation is OK).

 Figma: